cse110-sp25-group30/cse110-sp25-group30/admin/misc/rules.md

 **Mitigation Strategies:**
 - Using tools like When2Meet or LettuceMeet to schedule weekly meetings.
-- Defining and staying to general meeting hours where most team members are able to attend
+- Defining and staying to general meeting hours where most team members are able to attend.
-- Setting clear weekly sprint goals and documenting for those unable to attend
+- Setting clear weekly sprint goals and documenting for those unable to attend.
 - Setting regular retrospectives to evaluate progress or an obstacles in our project.

 ---